zenstackhq/zenstack-docs/docs/advanced/under-the-hood.md

 1. **Transaction-protected mutations**

-    Policies that do "post-mutation" checks, including "create" and "post-update" ("update" rule calling `future()` function) rules, are protected by a transaction.
+    Policies that do "post-mutation" checks, including "create" and "post-update" ("update" rule calling [`future()`](#the-future-function) function) rules, are protected by a transaction.
 The mutation is conducted first, and then post-mutation checks are performed.
 If any of the checks fail, the transaction is rolled back.

-    Although, for simple cases, we can enforce policies by checking the mutation arguments, there're many cases where we can't safely rely on that.
+    Although, for simple cases, we can enforce policies by checking the mutation input, there're many cases where we can't safely rely on that.
 Instead, employing a transaction is the most reliable way to achieve a consistent result.
-In the future, we may add arguments checking as an optimization where possible.
+In the future, we may add input checking as an optimization where possible.

     ```ts
     prisma.user.create({ data: { ... } });